- Summer Research Program Application Instructions

 - Summer 2021 Research Opportunities - coming soon!

-The School of Dental Medicine offers the opportunity for interested dental students to participate in an 8-week mentored summer research program.
+The School of Dental Medicine offers the opportunity for interested dental students to participate in a mentored summer research program.
 Selected students will receive a stipend plus additional funding to defray travel expenses for research presentations at scientific meetings.

-Look through the current Summer Research Opportunities to review the most recent details - including the application deadline - and available opportunities for the current year's program.
+Look through the current Summer Research Opportunities (2022 Opportunities coming soon - up to date details on the 2022 summer session found on the main Student Research page) to review the most recent details - including the application deadline - and available opportunities for the current year's program.

 Student research projects completed in previous years can be found in the Student Research Results section.

 Interested students should follow the application instructions for submission guidelines.

 Completed applications and any questions should be submitted to: